williecheong/release_dash/README.md

 release_dash
 ============

-Dashboard for Tracking Release Statuses of Mozillian Awesomeness.
+Dashboard for tracking Release Statuses of Mozillian Awesomeness.

 More details coming soon.